BenJAlbrecht/German-Election-Polling/README.md

 # German-Election-Polling
-Visualization of opinion polling for the next German federal election using R
+Visualization of opinion polling for the next German federal election using R (Tidyverse).